-Any student contemplating the termination of his/her education at Rasmussen College must first see the Academic Dean or Associate Campus Director and then the Financial Aid Department.
-Academic and financial aid files are not complete until both exit interviews have been completed.
+Students contemplating the termination of their education at Rasmussen College should contact the Academic Dean or Associate Campus Director/Director of Campus Operations, and then the Financial Aid Department.

 All students graduating or withdrawing (that have financial aid) are required to attend a mandatory exit interview.
 During this interview, students receive information regarding their loan(s) including address and telephone numbers of lenders, deferment requests, a list of qualifications, a sample repayment guide, loan consolidation information, and review of loan terms.
 The Financial Aid Department is available for your assistance for the duration of your student loan.

-Rasmussen College reserves the right to withhold the release of academic information, and other records, pending settlement of any amount due the College.
+Rasmussen College reserves the right to withhold the release of academic informatio withhold the release of academic information, and other records, pending settlement of any amount due the College.